top of page

 Get your saddle height and riding position just right

-position on the bike right, too.
+Saddles that are too low make it hard to use your full pedalling range and leg power; saddles that are too high have you straining and can lead to injury.
+Ideally, you need your saddle height set so there is a very slight kink at your knee when your foot is at the bottom of the pedal stroke.
+Then get your position on the bike right, too.
 A very simple rule of thumb is, when in your typical riding posture you want the handlebar obscuring your view of the front wheel hub.
 Cycling isn’t supposed to be painful, so if you find you’re starting to develop backache or any other ailment, pop to your local bike shop to see if they can help adjust your position.

 Dress for the conditions

 ‘There’s no such thing as the wrong weather, just the wrong clothes,’ so the old cycling adage goes and, most of the time, that’s quite true.
 Weather can change quickly so discover the art of layering your clothes so you can take cool down or warm up quickly.
-What to cycle in when it is
+What to cycle in when it is cold or in the heat of summer can be a bit trickier.

 What to take on a bike ride